precice/config-graph/docs/Nodes.md

 - `name`: The name of the watchpoint.
 - `participant`: The participant who the watchpoint belongs to.
-- `mesh`: The mesh which gets observed.
+- `mesh`: The mesh which is observed.
 - `line`: The line number where the watchpoint is defined in the config.xml.

 ## WatchIntegral